Word of the Year 2015: Shortlist

-In addition to the Word of the Year itself, Oxford Dictionaries staff have put together a shortlist of notable words that have gained linguistic currency during 2015.
+In addition to 😂, Oxford Languages staff have put together a shortlist of notable words that have gained linguistic currency during 2015.
 These range across a variety of subjects, from global politics and current affairs, to technology and popular culture.
-Here is a closer look at those words, in alphabetical order.
+Here is a closer look at those words, in alphabetical order:

 A piece of software designed to prevent advertisements from appearing on a web page.